Tommy Burnett

-Sam Thomas Burnett (August 1, 1942 – September 17, 2009) was a Tennessee politician who was Majority Leader of the Tennessee House of Representatives and who served two prison sentences for separate federal convictions.
+Sam Thomas Burnett (August 1, 1942 – September 17, 2009) was an American politician who was Majority Leader of the Tennessee House of Representatives and served two prison sentences for separate federal convictions.

-Early life
+Early life and education

 Burnett was born and raised in Goodlettsville, Tennessee.
 He attended Cumberland College and received a law degree from the University of Tennessee.

 Professional life

 A farmer, businessperson and attorney, Burnett served as a Cumberland County Church of Christ preacher in Jamestown, Tennessee.
 After graduating from law school, Burnett established a law practice and began his political career.

 Political career

 In 1970, 28-year-old Burnett, a Democrat, was elected to the Tennessee House of Representatives.
 His district included Fentress, Overton and Morgan counties on the Cumberland Plateau.
 Burnett became a trusted lieutenant of House Speaker Ned McWherter.
 Burnett served first as house floor leader then house majority leader during the administrations of Governors Ray Blanton, Lamar Alexander and McWherter.

 Burnett's strong oratorical skills and effectiveness at working across party lines made him a gifted politician.
 Some state political observers speculated Burnett would become governor.
 He is given much of the credit for winning passage of major education legislation proposed by Governor Alexander, nursing home reforms, the Tennessee Sentencing Commission Act, and tort reform.
 Among the successful legislation that he sponsored were laws mandating use of seatbelts and limiting the nighttime hours of work for teenage students.